callmedipra/Basic_News_Website/README.md

-# Basic news website by fetching the API of news
+# Basic News website by fetching the API of news